Changing Lives, the Power of Participation

 Behind every publication and dissemination of new results are the people who made it all possible.
-We've asked DPP participants, staff, and family members to share with us how DPP has made a difference in their life.
+To celebrate 30 years of impact, we've asked DPP participants, staff, and family members to share with us how DPP has made a difference in their life.
 Here, we share their stories.
+Click on one of the cards below to read their full story.

 If you'd like to share you story, please contact dppstories@bsc.gwu.edu.